libpd/libpd/README.md

     make ADDITIONAL_CFLAGS="-I/usr/local/include" \
          ADDITIONAL_LDFLAGS="-L/usr/local/lib"

-Once libpd has built successfully, the compiled library will be found in the `libs` directory.
+Once libpd has built successfully, the compiled libraries will be found in the `libs` directory.

 ### Linux & BSD